-The recommended trailer for use with this equipment for road, in-plant and yard towing by a vehicle(1) is Lincoln's K957-1.
+The recommended trailer for use with this equipment for in plant and yard towing by a vehicle is Lincoln's K768-2.
+Consult applicable federal, state, and local laws regarding specific requirements for use on public highways.

 If the user adapts a non-Lincoln trailer, he must assume responsibility that the method of attachment and usage does not result in a safety hazard nor damage the welding equipment.

 Some of the factors to be considered are as follows:

-- 1. Design capacity of trailer vs. weight of Lincoln equipment and likely additional attachments. - 2.
-Proper support of, and attachment to, the base of the welding equipment so there will be no undue stress to the framework.
+1. Design capacity of trailer vs. weight of Lincoln equipment and likely additional attachments.

+2. Proper support of, and attachment to, the base of the welding equipment so there will be no undue stress to the framework.